The Nest

 If you have already signed a residential lease agreement, don’t be fooled into thinking that your landlord can get away with whatever they want.
 The most common question is, “Can landlords do random inspections?”.
 Even though you are renting, you have the right to privacy, so frequently, people wonder if their owner can enter their home without permission.

-In short, the answer is no. Your landlord must inform you in writing beforehand if they need to enter the property, except in the case of an emergency.
-Tenants have the right to privacy, but landlords also reserve the right to enter the rental property under the approved conditions.
-These are in your leasing agreement.
+In short, the answer is no. Your landlord must inform you in writing beforehand if they need to enter the property, except in an emergency.
+Tenants have the right to privacy, but landlords also reserve the right to enter the rental property under the approved conditions, which are in your leasing agreement.

 However, if a landlord tries to enter your home without advanced written notice, say for a “random inspection,” the tenant has every right to refuse entry.